 Required Equipment and Materials / Reagents

+20% bleach in spray bottle (20% final concentration of household bleach [e.g. Clorox or equivalent] in deionized water).
+Dilute bleach solution should be no more than one week old.

+70% ethanol (70% final concentration of 190 Proof Koptec ethanol or equivalent, in deionized water); dilute ethanol solution should be no more than 4 months old

+BL-2 waste bins (any brand and size, as required by user’s laboratory/ institution)

+autoclave bags (any brand) that fit user’s BL-2 waste bins

+paper towels (any brand)

-This SOP covers the use and cleaning of a XX biosafety cabinet, Model No. XX.
+This SOP covers the use and cleaning of a Labconco Purifier Logic+ biosafety cabinet, Model No. 30241900.

 Precautions

 This type of hood keeps both the user and the samples clean.
-Since the user will be protected the from exposure, the biosafety cabinet may be used to work with potentially infectious samples.
+Since the user will be protected from exposure, the biosafety cabinet may be used to work with potentially infectious samples.

 Users must wear a lab coat and gloves.
 If working with patient samples that are potentially infectious, users must also wear face protection.